-Very young children may have had little or no previous contact with the viruses that cause flu and colds, so they will have low resistance to infection.
+Very young children may have had little or no previous contact with the viruses that cause colds and flu, so they will have low resistance to infection.
 It's useful to know that children can get sick much more quickly than adults.

 If your child has a cough, it is most likely to be caused by a cold.
 If they attend a child care centre, it is a good idea to let the director know.